iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/front-end-framework-storybook.md

 ### How do Web Components help me?

 As Lit compiles to browser-native Web Components, you can load them in any front-end framework or even vanilla web application.
 Let’s say you have a button component written as a Web Component.
-You can now use this button in your React.js application, while also using it in a legacy Angular.js project from years ago.
+You can now use this button in your React.js application, while also using it in a legacy AngularJS project from years ago.
 In a year you’re migrating to a fancy new framework?
 You guessed it, you can load your Web Component in that project.

 This is such an incredibly needed feature for any component library.
 It ensures that you can roll out your component library company-wide and offers future-proof support.